What about all that data?

 It is impossible to find out who answered what.
-You can only see the average results of the whole team.
+You can only see the average and distributed results of the whole team or organisation.
 Your personal results will not be available to anybody.
-Something about why that makes more sense for all, even the team leader and leadership in the organisation.

 The anonymous data is transferred via an encrypted connection, so nobody can intercept your company’s data.

-This policy describes your rights and how we collect, process and treat your information via our online presence, website at bekokoro.com, and through our products and services.
+This policy describes your rights and how we collect, process and treat your information via our online presence – www.bekokoro.com, and through our products and services.
 The following will provide you with the information most relevant to how we work with your personal data, how we share it, your rights and choices, and how you can contact us.

 Kokoro wants to ensure you can exercise your privacy rights at any time.
 Your privacy rights include access, correction, erasure, restriction, objection, and data portability of your data.
 Read on and make sure you understand what these words mean.